Planning Your Electric Fleet

 • How many chargers do you need for your fleet?

 5 to 20 kW chargers allow you to charge the vehicles slowly overnight, potentially charging 2 or 3 vehicles per night.
+This makes it one of the most convenient EV charging options for fleets with extended idle times.

 However, each site is slightly different and has its own challenges.